Suman16iitkgp/Suman16iitkgp/README.md

 I-am-Suman16iitkgp
 -------------------------
-💻 I am interested in Backend Development and Machine Learning 📚 I am currently a Final year Undergraduate student at IIT Kharagpur with major in Industrial and Systems Engineering andd minor in Computer Science and Engineering
-📝 I have a strong interest in Software Development
+💻 I am interested in Backend Development and Machine Learning 📚 I am currently a Final year Undergraduate student at IIT Kharagpur 📚 Major in Industrial and Systems Engineering andd minor in Computer Science and Engineering 📝 I have a strong interest in Software Development
 🌟 Main languages: C++, Python
 🚩 Interested in Backend and  Machine Learning Application development